-- 27. Defendant Richard A. Petrocelli ("Petrocelli") is the former CFO of FSC and FSFR from July 2014 until July 2015.
-Defendant Petrocelli previously served as CAO of FSC from March 2014 until July 2014.
-Defendant Petrocelli knowingly, recklessly, or with gross negligence concealed the deteriorating credit quality of FSC's portfolio and delayed the recognition of write-downs and investment losses, and made improper statements in the Company's public filings concerning the income generated by FSC's investments and the fair value of its portfolio, while simultaneously providing investors and the market with improper portrayals of FSC's business trends and expected performance.
-Defendant Petrocelli is a defendant in a securities class action complaint that alleges he violated sections 10(b) and 20(a) of the Exchange Act.
-Defendant Petrocelli is a citizen of New York. - 28.
+- 25. Defendant Richard A. Petrocelli ("Petrocelli") was the CFO of FSC and FSFR from July 2014 until July 2015.
+Petrocelli previously served as CAO of FSC from March 2014 until July 2014.
+Petrocelli knowingly, recklessly, or with gross negligence concealed the deteriorating credit quality of FSC's portfolio and delayed the recognition of write-downs and investment losses, and made improper statements in the Company's public filings concerning the income generated by FSC's investments and the fair value of its portfolio, while simultaneously providing investors and the market with improper portrayals of FSC's business trends and expected performance.
+Petrocelli is a defendant in several securities class action complaints alleging he violated sections 10(b) and 20(a) of the Exchange Act. - 26.
 Defendant Frank C. Meyer ("Meyer") was a director of FSC from December 2007 until April 2014.
-Defendant Meyer was also a director of FSAM from September 2014 until August 2015.
-Defendant Meyer was also a member of FSC's Audit Committee and Nominating and Corporate Governance Committee from at least January 2014 to April 2014.
-Defendant Meyer knowingly or recklessly permitted FSC to conceal the deteriorating credit quality of its portfolio and delay the recognition of write-downs and investment losses.
-Defendant Meyer also made improper statements in the Company's public filings concerning the income generated by FSC's investments and the fair value of its portfolio, while simultaneously providing investors and the market with improper portrayals of FSC's business trends and expected performance.
-Defendant Meyer approved the unreasonable and unfair Investment Advisory Agreement.
-FSC paid defendant Meyer the following compensation as a director:
+Meyer was a director of FSAM from September 2014 until August 2015.
+Meyer was also a member of FSC's Audit Committee and Nominating and Corporate Governance Committee from at least January 2014 to April 2014.
+Meyer knowingly or recklessly permitted FSC to conceal the deteriorating credit quality of its portfolio and delay the recognition of write-downs and investment losses.
+Meyer also made improper statements in the Company's public filings concerning the income generated by FSC's investments and the fair value of its portfolio, while simultaneously providing investors and the market with improper portrayals of FSC's business trends and expected performance.